 The plan provides comprehensive health care coverage when you're not activated and covered by active duty TRICARE benefits.

-Wyoming Fish, Bird and Game Licenses Free for 100% Disabled Veterans: The Game and Fish Department will issue without charge lifetime bird, small game, and fish licenses.
+Wyoming Game Bird, Fish and Small Game Licenses Free for 100% Disabled Veterans: The Game and Fish Department will issue without charge lifetime bird, small game, and fish licenses.
 The license is valid so long as the licensee remains a Wyoming resident.
-Contact one of the regional offices or the state office of the Wyoming Game and Fish Department for application forms, or call the Wyoming Veterans' Commission state office at 307-777-8152 for more information.
+Contact one of the regional offices or the state office of the Wyoming Game and Fish Department for application forms or call the Wyoming Veterans' Commission state office at 307-777-8152 for more information.
 Game and Fish Department Regional Offices are in Jackson, Pinedale, Cody, Sheridan, Green River, Laramie, Lander, and Casper.
 Contact the Wyoming Game and Fish Headquarters at 307-777-4600 for more information.

-Who is eligible for Wyoming Fish, Bird and Game Licenses Free for 100% Disabled Veterans?
-To be eligible for a one hundred percent (100%) Disabled Veteran Bird, Fish and Small Game License you must be a resident of Wyoming and have a letter from the respective Veterans Administration Regional Office certifying to the 100% level of disability of the applicant.
+Who is eligible for Wyoming Game Bird, Fish and Small Game Licenses Free for 100% Disabled Veterans?
+To be eligible for a 100% Disabled Veteran Game Bird, Fish and Small Game License you must be a resident of Wyoming and have a letter from the respective Veterans Administration Regional Office certifying to the 100% level of disability of the applicant.
 The letter shall be signed by the Veterans Service Center Manager.
-The one hundred percent (100%) Disabled Veteran Bird, Fish and Small Game License is valid as long as the license holder remains a Wyoming resident.
+The 100% Disabled Veteran Bird, Fish and Small Game License is valid as long as the license holder remains a Wyoming resident.
 W.S.
 23-1-705(d)

 Wyoming Game and Fish Department, Disabled Veteran License/ Permit Application